UIUC-ECE374B/su25/_policies/cheating.md

 #### Penalties

 - The default penalty for cheating on a homework problem is *a full letter grade off your final course grade*.
-- The default penalty for cheating on an exam is *two full letter grades off your final course grade*
+- The default penalty for cheating on an exam is *two full letter grades off your final course grade*.
+Also the exam you cheated on will be marked as a 0 and cannot be dropped from your final grade.
 - The default penalty for cheating on an attendance sheet (should we choose to collect attendance) is *a full letter grade off your final course grade*.
 - The default penalty for cheating on multiple assignments in an F in the course.
 Doesn't matter if this is your first violation or your third.
 A consistent pattern of cheating in the course if grounds for immediate failure.
 - We reserve the right to register FAIR violations at any point in the semester (even once the semester is over).
 FAIR violations are time-consuming for the staff so multiple cheating offenses could be included in a single violation.